CHIEFS END PRESEASON PLAYING WELL

 CHIEFS SCALP WARRIORS 50-0

-September 10, 2016 – Brooklyn, NY – The Kings County Chiefs provided all the glitz and glamour of an NFL experience complete with a smoke machine entrance as they defeated the Brooklyn Warriors 50-0 at New Utrecht High School in a true team effort.
+September 10, 2016 – The KC Chiefs provided all the glitz and glamour of an NFL experience complete with a smoke machine entrance as they defeated the Brooklyn Warriors 50-0 at New Utrecht High School in a true team effort.

 The Chiefs defensive line was relentless, anchored by Devoni (5 tackles / 3 sacks), Artie (6 tackles / 2 sacks) and Amir (8 tackles / 1 sack) who combined for 6 sacks in the victory.
 The Chiefs defense was solid from the line to the linebackers.
 The defensive secondary was just as poised as they also denied the Warriors attempts to move down the field.
 The defense begins the season holding their opponent to no points and hope to continue this trend through the 2016 season.